'Tidal wave': Omicron could put U.S. COVID-19 surge into overdrive

 By Joseph Ax and Barbara Goldberg

-Dec 17 (Reuters) - Two years into the coronavirus pandemic, the United States is confronting another dark winter, with the red-hot Omicron variant threatening to further inflame an already dangerous surge of cases.
+Dec 17 (Reuters) - Two years into the coronavirus pandemic, the United States is confronting another dark winter, with the red-hot Omicron variant threatening to worsen an already dangerous surge of cases.

 Hospitalizations for COVID-19 have jumped 45% over the last month, and cases have increased 40% to a seven-day average of 123,000 new infections a day, according to a Reuters tally.

+The National Hockey League added another game to its recent list of postponements, raising fresh concerns about the league's plan to send the world's top players to the Beijing Olympics in February.

+In New York City, Radio City Music Hall announced that Friday's four performances of the Rockettes' iconic Christmas show were canceled due to breakthrough cases.
+The Michael Jackson musical "MJ" on Broadway canceled performances through Dec.
+27, joining other Broadway productions that have called off shows after cast and crew members tested positive.

-The Omicron variant appears to be far more transmissible than previous iterations of the virus and more agile in evading immune defenses, according to early studies.
+The Omicron variant appears to be far more transmissible than previous iterations and more agile in evading immune defenses, according to early studies.

 Public health officials say it is likely to become the dominant variant in the country, following fast-moving spreads in countries such as South Africa and the United Kingdom, and could strain hospitals still struggling to contain this summer's Delta variant surge.